adCenter -

 Cost per Acquisition (CPA) -

-An online advertising cost structure where you pay per an agreed upon actionable event, such as a lead, registration, or sale.
+online advertising cost structure where you pay an agreed-upon fee per actionable event, such as a lead, registration, or sale.
+To simplify, an advertisement under the standard

 Cost per Click (CPC) -